 To meet your remote staff face-to-face regularly, use web-based conferencing software.
 Arrange brief one-on-one video calls with each employee and take the time to see how they are doing to address the current issues they have at work.
 Additionally, use video calls to boost employee morale and team cohesiveness.

 Creating an enjoyable or engaging work environment and ensuring that the workplace culture is not toxic can significantly reduce absenteeism.
 Enhancing workplace morale will encourage teamwork and collaboration.
 To improve workplace morale, create a culture of regular feedback, discuss and resolve conflicts in your team, play games, or organize online team-building engagements.

 Collect and analyze data from an employee monitoring software

 Employee absence data can better reveal how your team is performing compared to progress and production patterns.
 You can discover any issues with your team’s behavior and plan your management strategy.
 Information on employee absence can help you improve your management tactics and foster progress more effectively.

 For example, employee monitoring software gives you access to leave time data when you need it.
 You get more transparency in your offshore team’s absence management and a deeper understanding of your workers’ leave patterns.

 Make the most out of your offshore team by establishing an absenteeism policy that encourages employees to remain dedicated to their jobs and reduces unnecessary absences.
 You can also improve workplace morale and show them that you genuinely care for their well-being.

-If you need help with starting and managing a remote, offshore team, contact Manila Recruitment.
+If you need help in remote staffing and offshoring to the Philippines, contact Manila Recruitment.
 As the top recruitment agency in the Philippines, we offer reliable solutions to help your company adjust to the new normal.